sroccaserra/broccoli-test/README.md

 Quick test to use ES6 code in browsers today, with [Broccoli][b] + [6to5][s] +
-[RequireJS][r].
+[Browserify][r].

 The ES6 code using ES6 modules in `app/javascript` is transpiled to ES5, and
-ES6 modules are converted to AMD modules by 6to5.
-After that, add RequireJS and the resulting code can run in any decent browser.
+ES6 modules are converted to CommonJS modules by 6to5.
+Pass the result to Browserify and the resulting code can run in any decent browser.

 See `Brocfile.js` for details about the setup.